BeauPrime/BeauRoutine/README.md

 Routine.Start( this, MyCoroutine() );

-// You can get, set, or reset the timescale for a group float groupTimeScale = Routine.GetGroupTimeScale( (int)ObjectGroup.Gameplay );
+// You can get, set, or reset the timescale for a group float groupTimeScale = Routine.GetGroupTimeScale( ObjectGroup.Gameplay );
-Routine.SetGroupTimeScale( (int)ObjectGroup.Gameplay, 0.5f );
+Routine.SetGroupTimeScale( ObjectGroup.Gameplay, 0.5f );
-Routine.ResetGroupTimeScale( (int)ObjectGroup.Gameplay ); // Resetting resets to 1.
+Routine.ResetGroupTimeScale( ObjectGroup.Gameplay ); // Resetting resets to 1.

 // While a single group is referenced by index, the PauseGroups and ResumeGroups
-// functions take in a bitmask of all affected groups. int groupMask = Routine.GetGroupMask( (int)ObjectGroup.Gameplay, (int)ObjectGroup.UI );
+// functions take in a bitmask of all affected groups. int groupMask = Routine.GetGroupMask( ObjectGroup.Gameplay, ObjectGroup.UI );

 // You can pause and resume multiple groups at a time.
 Routine.PauseGroups( groupMask );
 Routine.ResumeGroups( groupMask );
 ```

 It's important to note that a BeauRoutine can only belong to a single group.
-This is to prevent any unwanted timescaling behavior.
+This is to ensure consistent timescaling behavior.

 ### Inlined Coroutines